 If there are any updates on the hiring process, please let me know.
 Look forward to speaking with you soon!

 If you have a meeting with an existing client, it’s always useful to know the next step you’re taking together.
 This helps both parties understand what page they’re on, and avoids a bunch of useless back-n-forth emails later on.

-Theme of email: Give a quick re-cap of what (and when) the next things are happening.
+Purpose: Give a quick re-cap of what (and when) the next things are happening

 July 20th: I will send you the full set of image deliverables.

 July 25th: Get back to me with any changes your team has.